Richard A. Gillespie College of Veterinary Medicine

 The Master of Veterinary Biomedical Science (MS VBMS) is a full-time, in-person (face-to-face instruction) program accomplished with 30 graduate credit hours leading to the Master of Science (M.S.) degree.
 A thesis and non-thesis track are available.

-Master of Veterinary Clinical Care (MVCC)
+Master of Veterinary Clinical Care-Small Animal (MVCC-SAM)

 Master of Veterinary Education (MVEd)